-To promote the entrepreneurship of researchers and innovators, Carlos Moreno became vice-president of the Richelieu Committee, an association of high-tech SMEs, promoting market access for start-ups and SMEs with the "SME Pact", in the manner of the US Small Business Act.
-He oversaw research links and, as such, signed the "Pacte PME Recherche" with OSEO (now BPI) at the time.
+In order to promote the entrepreneurship of researchers and innovators, Carlos Moreno became vice-president of the Richelieu Committee, an association of high-tech SMEs, promoting market access for start-ups and SMEs with the "SME Pact", in the manner of the US Small Business Act.
+He was in charge of research links and, as such, signed the "Pacte PME Recherche" with OSEO (now BPI) at the time.